-Quotes mailed to SETA must be received in the SETA office no later than 1:00 p.m., PST, September 8, 2010.
-Quotes received after 1:00 p.m., PST, will not be considered - NO EXCEPTIONS.
+Proposals mailed to SETA must be received in the SETA office no later than 3:00 p.m., PST, May 2, 2011.
+Proposals received after 3:00 p.m., PST, will not be considered - NO EXCEPTIONS.

-To be considered for funding, respondents must submit ONE (1) copy with original signature and two additional reproducible copies of their quote developed in response to this RFQ.
+To be considered for funding, respondents must submit ONE (1) copy with original signature and two additional reproducible copies of their proposal developed in response to this RFP.

-The quote must be signed by an appropriate official who is authorized to submit the quote for the responding agency.
-The quote must also include documentation indicating by what authority (resolution) the person(s) is/are authorized to negotiate and contractually bind the responding agency, if selected.
+The proposal must be signed by an appropriate official who is authorized to submit the proposal for the responding agency.
+The proposal must also include documentation indicating by what authority (resolution) the person(s) is/are authorized to negotiate and contractually bind the responding agency, if selected.